 Envision has a range of acoustic equipment which enables the survey of marine habitats covering the continental shelf and are fully conversant with the analysis and interpretation of the data.
 Envision uses benthic sampling, such as underwater imagery, grab sampling and eDNA collection, in combination with multibeam bathymetric systems, side-scan sonar, single beam echo sounders and acoustic ground discrimination systems.
 We participate in research programs developing techniques to survey the marine benthic environment.
 Our knowledge and experience has been invaluable to clients to ensure that surveys deliver outputs which are fit for purpose.
 Envision staff members are also trained as Marine Mammal Observers, and this service can be provided alongside the surveys that we provide.

 Underwater Video Surveys

 Underwater video analysis is a sampling technique that can provide semi-quantitative or fully quantitative data for environmental assessment.
-Having pioneered the use of small dropdown/towed camera systems, Envision has a long history of developing video sampling techniques and protocols for the analysis of video footage of the seafloor, with expertise in taxonomy and species identification, assessment of substrate composition and biotope allocation.
+Having pioneered the use of small dropdown/towed camera systems, Envision has a long history of developing video sampling techniques and protocols for the analysis of seabed imagery, with expertise in taxonomy and species identification, assessment of substrate composition and biotope allocation.
 In addition to the routine standard high definition systems, we also design small, rugged high quality and high definition camera systems for use in adverse conditions.
 Envision can also provide underwater video surveys using their own Remotely Operated Underwater Vehicle (ROV).

-A study into potential new areas of conservation including the Annex 1 habitats ‘reefs’ and ‘submerged sandbanks’, was performed in conjunction with Entec UK using GIS, desktop reviews and surveys.
+A study into potential areas of conservation including the Annex 1 habitats ‘reefs’ and ‘submerged sandbanks’, was performed in conjunction with Entec UK using GIS, desktop reviews and surveys.
 Results from the analysis of existing data and biological, video and acoustic surveys of the Outer Wash and Greater Thames areas are being fed into the regulatory conservation process.